new Stem cell therapy for Autoimmune Disease

 Causes for Hashimoto’s disease generally include genetic and environmental factors, and the disease affects women more often than men.

 7. IgA nephropathy and Glomerulonephritis are autoimmune related to kidney diseases.
-IgA nephropathy is diagnosed when the IgA protein (albumin) usually helps our body fight infections settles into the kidneys instead of passing.
-Over time, IgA deposits cause the kidneys to start leaking blood and protein in the urine (proteinuria).
-When too much protein leaks into our urine, a person’s hands and feet begin to swell.
-IgA nephropathy is a chronic condition, and over time about 30 percent of patients develop renal failure.
+IgA nephropathy is diagnosed when the IgA protein (albumin) usually helps our body fight infections and settles into the kidneys instead of passing.
+Over time, IgA deposits cause the kidneys to leak blood and protein in the urine (proteinuria).
+When too much protein leaks into our urine, a person’s hands and feet swell.
+IgA nephropathy is a chronic condition, and over time, about 30 percent of patients develop renal failure.
 IgA nephropathy can happen at any age, but less than 10 percent of children’s cases result in total kidney failure.
 Chronic kidney failure symptoms include edema (swelling) in the feet & hands, fatigue, headaches, nausea, and sleep disorders.
-Patients with end-stage kidney failure need hemodialysis and are often placed on a kidney transplant waiting list, for autoimmune IgA nephropathy men are more often diagnosed than women.
-Besides diabetic nephropathy, PKD and hypertension (high blood pressure), IgA nephropathy is one of the most common kidney diseases.
+Patients with end-stage kidney failure need hemodialysis and are often placed on a kidney transplant waiting list; for autoimmune IgA nephropathy, men are more often diagnosed than women.
+Besides diabetic nephropathy, PKD, and hypertension (high blood pressure), IgA nephropathy is one of the most common kidney diseases.

-Glomerulonephritis is another type of autoimmune kidney disease that attacks the waste filtration function of the kidneys.
-Glomerulonephritis is diagnosed when damage to the glomerulus causes protein and blood to be lost in the urine.
+Glomerulonephritis is another autoimmune kidney disease that attacks the kidneys’ waste filtration function.
+It is diagnosed when damage to the glomerulus causes protein and blood loss in the urine.
 The disease often develops quickly, and kidney function can be lost within weeks (rapidly progressive Glomerulonephritis).
 About 25% of patients diagnosed with chronic Glomerulonephritis have no family history of kidney disease.

 The causes for patients are often unknown, but some of the following reasons might increase the risk of acquiring the condition: